MystenLabs/walrus-docs/docs/README.md

 solution for storing unstructured content on decentralized storage nodes while ensuring high availability and reliability even in the presence of Byzantine faults.

+Fun fact: If you are viewing this site at <https://docs.walrus.site>, you are fetching this from Walrus behind the scenes.
+See the [Walrus Sites chapter](./walrus-sites/intro.md) for further details on how this works.

 ## Features

 - **Storage and retrieval**: Walrus supports storage operations to write and read blobs.
 It also